bonjorno7/bedset/README.md

 ### Some tools to make Blender more comfortable

 #### Pie menus

-Press B to open the Bedset pie, you can figure it out from there
+Press B to open the Bedset pie, you can figure it out from there.

-#### Baking

-Bake PBR textures from selected to active with one click, cage required

-The panel can be found in the Bedset tab, which is in the place all add-ons put their panels (press N in the 3D view)

-#### GetAngle

-Select edges based on angle

-#### GetEdge

-Select edges based on seam / sharp / bevel / crease

-#### SetEdge

-Mark / Clear edges as seam / sharp / bevel / crease

-#### EditBoolean

-Difference, union, intersect, cut

-#### ModBoolean

-Difference, union, intersect

-Makes cutters display as wireframe and hidden from renders

-#### ApplyBoolean
+#### Edges

+* Select: select edges that meet the set criteria (seam, sharp, bevel, crease, angle)
+* Select Inverted: select edges that **don't** meet the criteria (seam, sharp, bevel, crease, any)
+* Mark: mark edges as seam, sharp, bevel, crease
+* Clear: clear edges of seam, sharp, bevel, crease, all

+#### Booleans in object mode

+* Difference
+* Union
+* Intersect
-Apply boolean modifiers on selected objects
+* Apply: applies all modifiers on selected objects

-Does not make cutters display as textured or visible in renders, since a cutter usually stays a cutter

-#### AutoSmooth

-Smooth faces and enable auto smooth with specified angle on selected objects
+I'm working on adding Slice and Inset next.

+#### Booleans in edit mode

+* Difference
+* Union
+* Intersect
+* Cut: uses the cutter like a knife

 #### Modifiers

-Bevel, solidify, more coming soon

-#### ExportObj

-Export the selected objects to separate obj files, requires you to save your project first
+* Bevel
+* Solidify

+I'm still thinking about which modifiers to add next, since I want to keep it minimal.

 #### Other

-Added Remove Doubles to the X delete menu
+* Auto Smooth: smooth the object and enable auto smooth with the specified angle
+* Export Obj: export each selected object to a .obj, you have to save the project first

+#### Baking

+I added PBR baking a while ago but didn't end up using it.
+You can find the panel in the Bedset tab, in the list of tabs that appears when you press N in the 3D view.